Hyrozdmr/Hyrozdmr/README.md

 ## 🧑‍💻 Experience

-### Junior Software Developer & Cloud Engineer
-**Makers Academy** — London, United Kingdom
+### Makers Academy — London, United Kingdom
+**Junior Cloud Engineering & DevOps Specialization**
-*Jan 2024 – Sep 2024*
+*Jul 2024 – Oct 2024*

-- Developed and deployed full-stack applications with Python, Flask, React, and SQL.
-- Designed and deployed Docker images and containers for both development and production, enhancing deployment speed and scalability.
+-	Gained in-depth experience with cloud architecture, containerization, and Infrastructure as Code (IaC) using tools like Terraform and AWS.
+-	Specialized in cloud deployment and orchestration, developing and deploying Docker containers for scalable, efficient cloud solutions.
-- Managed Kubernetes clusters to orchestrate containers and ensure seamless application scaling.
+-	Managed Kubernetes clusters to orchestrate and scale containerized applications seamlessly.
-- Set up CI/CD pipelines using GitHub Actions and Jenkins for automated code deployment, improving delivery efficiency.
+-	Implemented CI/CD pipelines with GitHub Actions and Jenkins to automate testing and deployment workflows.
-- Deployed applications on AWS using EC2, S3, Lambda, and RDS services, including serverless deployment and load balancing techniques for increased reliability.
+-	Deployed applications to AWS services (EC2, S3, Lambda, RDS), utilizing serverless architectures and load balancing to enhance reliability and performance.
+-	Optimized system reliability by enhancing load balancing, achieving 100% reliability in resource-constrained environments, further solidifying my expertise in cloud infrastructure

+**Junior Software Engineer**
+*Jan 2024 - Jun 2024*

+Collaborated in diverse teams to deliver full-stack solutions within tight timelines, utilizing a wide range of technologies and languages including Python, JavaScript, Swift, CSS, HTML, and the MERN stack (React, Express.js, MongoDB, Node.js).
+Additionally, worked with SQL databases, such as PostgreSQL and deployed applications using Flask and React.
-- Applied Test-Driven Development (TDD) practices using Pytest, Vitest, and Jest to ensure robust, bug-free applications.
+-	Implemented Test-Driven Development (TDD) using tools like Pytest, Vitest, and Jest, ensuring robust code through unit, integration, and feature tests.
-- Participated in Agile team environments, contributing through code reviews, pair programming, and daily stand-ups.
+-	Practiced pair programming extensively to enhance collaboration and maintain high-quality code standards.
+-	Applied Object-Oriented Programming (OOP) principles, designing multi-class systems and mapping out database structures based on user stories.
+-	Followed a design-first approach, using diagrams for system visualizations before development.
+-	Worked effectively with legacy codebases, navigating and building on complex existing systems.
+-	Embraced Agile methodologies, actively participating in stand-ups, retros, pull request reviews, and pair programming to drive continuous improvement.
+-	Utilized Git & GitHub for version control and collaboration across projects.
+-	Developed rapid language learning and effective research skills, adapting quickly to new technologies.

 ### Restaurant Manager
 **Various Establishments** — London & Essex